Posted by: Cailyn | November 6, 2009

 Coconut Butter Bites

-Gently heat the coconut butter and oil until they are liquid.
+Gently heat the coconut butter and oil (if using) until they are liquid.
 I fill a large pot with water, put the jars in, and keep it on a low simmer until everything is melted.
 You don’t want to cook the jars, just soften them.
-A crockpot would work too, or a low-temperature oven.
+A crockpot would work too, or a low-temperature oven, or a double boiler.

 Pour the mixture into the ice cube tray.
 The mixture will expand as it cools, so leave a little room at the top.
 Gently tap the tray on the counter to bring any air bubbles to the surface.